 "We were worried about the Coronavirus but then we were worried about the plane," he laughs.

-Bumps, bruises and pandemics aside, the comedy duo are ultimately thrilled with the results, and seem proud to have added another string to their bow.
+Bumps, bruises and pandemics aside, the comedy duo are ultimately thrilled with the result of their hard work, and are proud to have added another string to their bow.

 In an exceedingly short amount of time, the two have garnered a loyal legion of fans who seem to follow them across any medium - be it TV, podcasts, or books.